This year's crop is a bit lower in bright fruits. Gone are the blueberry and blackberry, replaced by fig and raisin.

 Just smooth, silky chocolate.
 While roasting there is toasted macadamia nuts, soft wood and a lovely savory quality.
-Once in chocolate form (75% for my tests) there is sweet toffee, soft dark and red fruits, vanilla, tobacco and a solid chocolate laced all throughout with a utterly lovely dense creamy mouth feel.
+Once in chocolate form (80% for my tests) there is a floral component, lilly initiall moving to a sweet gardenia as the roast progresses.
+There is sweet dried fig note that moves to raisin the farther you take the EOR.
+Gental tobacco and a solid chocolate lare aced all throughout with a utterly lovely dense creamy mouth feel.

 I'm really glad to have this bean back.
 I've frankly coveted the cocoa from this region for many years.
 It used to be solely the bailiwick of Green and Black, but actually getting more than just lovely samples from them proved impossible.
 This is a great collaboration between Cotton Tree Lodge and Maya Mountain Cacao (MMC), the former housing the fermenting and drying beds (which I've watched grow, changed and mature over the years) for the later.
 This is direct from MMC, and sums it up great.